Edinburgh Trams: Services

 Services run every seven minutes throughout the entire line, between St Andrew Square and Edinburgh Airport.
 On 7 June 2023, the services extended north from St Andrew Square to Newhaven, connecting Leith more quickly than bus services from the city centre, for the first time in almost 70 years.

 Bicycle policy

 In May and June 2015, cyclists were allowed to board the trams with their bikes, during a trial period which was supported by cycle campaign groups Spokes and Pedal on Parliament.
 Following this, Edinburgh trams became the first modern tram network in the UK to permit the carriage of bikes on a permanent basis, with up to two bicycles being allowed per tram outwith peak hours (7.30 am to 9.30 am, and 4 pm to 6.30 pm) and excluding the period of the Edinburgh Festival and the Festival Fringe (usually 3 1/2 weeks during August) and other large events.

 Corporate affairs

 Ownership and structure

-Edinburgh Trams Limited is a wholly owned subsidiary company of Transport for Edinburgh Limited.
+Edinburgh Trams Limited is a wholly owned subsidiary company of Edinburgh Transport Holdings.
 By virtue of its controlling interest in the parent's equity capital, the City of Edinburgh Council is the ultimate controlling party.